build-trust/ockam-website/src/content/learn/guides/contributions/CONTRIBUTING.md

 ## Support

 Do not open issues for general support questions.
 We want to keep GitHub issues for bug reports and feature requests.
-You've got much better chances of getting your question answered on dedicated support platforms, the best being the [Ockam Community on Slack][slack].
+You've got much better chances of getting your question answered on dedicated support platforms, the best being the [Ockam Community Discussion][discuss].

 As general hygiene, we will close all issues that are requests for general support and redirect people to the section you are reading right now.